Product Photography 101: How to Take Product Photos That’ll Sell More

 For active product photography, consider the feeling and experience you want customers to associate with your product.
 Use the background and the setting to help your customer imagine themselves using or wearing your product.
 For example, snap a picture of your summer dresses being worn by a model in a sunny, grassy park or follow Bimber Distillery’s lead and photograph your whiskey in front of oak barrels.

 05. Play with the Composition

 Composition is the placement or arrangement of visual elements in a way that they complement each other.
 If you are photographing multiple items together, rearrange them as many times as you can to find the best fit.
 Sometimes within this process, you might realize that it would be better to photograph your items separately, or vise versa.

-If you’re selling products that are small or won’t stand up, use props to support the product.
-For example, place a pair of earring on a jewelry hook, or place a box behind books to keep them standing up.
+If you’re selling products that are small or won’t stand up, use your props to support the product.
+For example, place a pair of earrings on a jewelry hook, or place a box behind books to keep them standing up.
 While you can try to minimize the impact this has on your look, you can also lean into it and let the stand add an element of excitement to your product photos.

 Don’t forget to add alt text to all your images.
-Since Google and Co. can’t actually ‘see’ what your image is all about you need to explain what the image is by adding alt text.
-This can be a short description of the product.
+Since Google can’t actually see what your image is all about, you need to explain what the image is by adding alt text.
+This should be a 2-3 word description of the product.
 It’s a good idea to use optimized SEO-focused keywords when writing your alt text so that your site will show up on search engines.

 If you want some more inspiration, check out some of the best product page examples.